jneil17/databricks_poc/README.md

 * **`uc-03-data-lineage`**: Demonstrating automatic data lineage and governance with Unity Catalog.
 * **`delta-sharing-airlines`**: For secure, cross-organizational data sharing.

+The notebook also includes a reference to **Databricks Apps** for building interactive web applications.

 ---

 ## 📚 Notebook Structure